 At the Edge of the Far Wild is a series of short stories set for publication in 2019, as well as a survival thriller novel (with no set publication date yet).
 Until the stories are live, this page will serve as a hub for content from the world of the Far Wild.

-Roughly three decades after the events of the Bloodrage trilogy, and halfway across the world, engineers have discovered something miraculous.
+Engineers from the mighy Cyphite empire have discovered something miraculous.
 The natural properties of magnesia ore can be harnessed to power an incredible new invention: skyships.
 But the ore is scarce.

 In the ever-expanding search for more, the empire has established its first colony, Lekarsos, in a vast, unexplored wilderness.
 Maybe there’s magnesia ore to be found, or maybe there’s something more, lurking at the edge of the Far Wild.

 A sequel to "In the Garden of Giants" (below).